simonsays881/data-protection/README.md

 * This module creates a self signed root certificate with the common name **rootca-reinvent-builder**
 * You can see in the code that the private key associated with the self signed cert is stored in an encrypted DynamoDB table.
   This is purely for demonstration purposes.
-In your organization you should store it in an HSM or a secure vault
+In your organization you should store the private key in an HSM or a secure vault
 * You should see the following printed in the runner window pane below
    * Success - Self signed certificate file ***self-signed-cert.pem*** created"
    * "This self signed certificate will be used in the certificate chain of trust"